Billy Daniels: Marriage and children

 Daniels was married four times: Gladys Gordan (divorced 1940); Florence Clotworthy (died 1947); Martha Braun (divorced 1953); and Pierrette (from 1955 to his death in 1988).

-Daniels and Gladys Gordan had one child; Yvonne Daniels.
-He had three children with his second wife Florence Clotworthy; Diane, Billy Jr, Bruce.
+Daniels and Gladys Gordan had one child, Yvonne Daniels.
+He had three children with his second wife Florence Clotworthy: Diane, Billy Jr, and Bruce.
 Clotworthy died in 1947.
 In 1950, Daniels married socialite Martha Braun.
 Braun filed for divorce in Juarez, Mexico, citing mental cruelty.
 He did not contest the action.
 After the divorce Daniels married Pierette Cameron, whom he hired as governess for his children.
-Pierrette had two daughters with Daniels; Andrea and Dominique.
+Pierrette had two daughters with Daniels: Andrea and Dominique.

 Pierrette H. Daniels, Daniels' widow (deceased 2011), and their daughter Dominique Daniels founded a 501(c)(3) non-profit organization, the Billy Daniels Foundation, raising money for underserved youths seeking Arts Education support in her late husband's name.
 Dominique Daniels, is Chief Executive Officer of the Billy Daniels Foundation.